Brar21/Python_Learning/README.md

        Ans.For clearification come in file name "RangeFunctions.py"

   # Else conditon with For loop -
     - this will help to now that our condition change to False. "you can asume this" example in "RangeFunction.py" file.

+  # Break statement in Pyhton -
+    - Break is used to stop the loop on certain point or conditon. when that point is valid or condition gonna true loop will stop automaticaly.
+Let understand will example in file name "RangeFunctions.py"